NicklasVraa/LiX/readme.md

 ```

 **Classes**: \
-Using the LiX package, I have defined some classes, which are ready for use.
+Using the LiX package, I have defined some custom classes, which are ready for use.
-- `Paper` is for typesetting academic research papers and university assignments.
+- [`Paper`](#the-paper-class-) is for typesetting academic research papers and university assignments.
 It builds on top of the article class.
-- `Textbook` is for typesetting academic litterature, like textbooks and dissertations.
+- [`Textbook`](#the-textbook-class-) is for typesetting academic litterature, like textbooks and dissertations.
 It builds on top of the report class.
-- `Novel` is for typesetting fiction, like novels or a short-stories.
+- [`Novel`](#the-novel-class-) is for typesetting fiction, like novels or a short-stories.
 It builds on top of the book class.

+As well as classes, which mimic popular formats:
+- [`IEEE`](tests/popular_classes/ieee.cls) implements the IEEE journal and transactions template.
+Here is an [example pdf](tests/popular_classes/ieee_example.pdf).

-Using the LiX package with any other standard class is also possible, if one prefers the standard look-and-feel, but still want the benefits of simplified syntax.
+Using the LiX package with any other standard class is also possible, if one prefers the old-school look-and-feel, but still want the benefits of simplified syntax.
 Simply import the package and specify the `stdclass` option, along with any bundles, e.g.:
 ```latex
 \documentclass{article}
 \usepackage[stdclass, ...]{lix}
 ```

 **Overview**:
 - [1.
 Class Examples ](#1-class-examples-)